Reshape Your Life with Carey Guides Instructional Classes

 – Amy R.

 The Good Fight Community Center will be hosting instructional classes utilizing the Carey Guide Resources.
-Referrals have been received from community partners, including Juvenile Justice/Juvenile Detention Center, La Crosse County Social Workers, the School District(s) and Parents/Guardians.
+Referrals will be accepted from community partners, including Juvenile Justice/Juvenile Detention Center, La Crosse County Social Workers, the School District(s) and Parents/Guardians.
 We hope to become a part of the efforts to reduce recidivism in the youth of La Crosse.
 Being proactive and utilizing the tools in our everyday work at the center will help to prevent delinquent behaviors that could land teens in trouble.

 Tentatively classes will be held twice a week.
 Starting Date: Fall 2019